LeaVerou/htest/README.md

 The main things that still need to be done before launch are:
 * Improve documentation — this is top priority, people keep asking for things that are already possible because they’re not documented well!
 * Fix CLI output glitches
-* Improve usability of nested output, especially for deeply nested tests.
-Ideal would be an interactive tree that starts off collapsed but can be navigated and expanded with the keyboard.
 * Implement watch functionality
 * Ensure we're not missing essential use cases